 This might seem superstitious to you, and maybe it is, but it’s also a very deeply ingrained custom in Mexico.
 Although Mexicans are very religious and conservative, several ancient customs remain, such as getting a cleanse.

 You can also have a personal cleanse.
-In that case, the shaman would rub you with medicinal plants or an egg, and cover you with smoke from the sahumerio.
+In that case, the shaman would rub you with medicinal plants or an egg, and then cover you with smoke from the sahumerio.
 This will ward off any evil vibes you think are chasing you.
 It might sound silly, but there’s a lot of people in Mexico who get ritual cleanses regularly or at least once in their life.

 Of course, some people would also ask a priest to bless them or their home.
 But you might be surprised to know that Mexicans think getting a cleanse doesn’t conflict with our Catholic religion.
 It just calls on more good vibes.

-Starting Out With Good Vibes
+Living With The Good Vibes